-In our 2015 Email Market Share infographic, we analyze over 13 billion email opens to see where subscribers read emails.
-We take a look at mobile, webmail, and desktop opens over the course of the year, providing insights about why these changes occurred and how they may affect your email campaigns.
+Over the course of the past year, we’ve analyzed over 17 billion email opens to see where subscribers read emails.
+And while a few things stayed the same, we saw plenty of movement this year in terms of email client popularity.
+In our 2016 Email Market Share infographic, we take a look at mobile, webmail, and desktop opens over the course of the year, providing insights about why these changes occurred and how they may affect your email campaigns.